latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 }
 ```

-Starting from now every time `CarEntity` is added, updated or deleted special event is send to `beeorm-crud-stream` stream.
+From this point forward, every time a CarEntity is added, updated, or deleted, a special event will be sent to the `beeorm-crud-stream` stream.

-You can change tag name with plugin options:
+You can also change the tag name using plugin options:

 ```go{1,5}
 pluginOptions := &crud_stream.Options{TagName: "enable-crud-plugin"}